ShuheZhang-MUMC/DPFR/README.md

 Double-pass fundus reflection model for retinal image enhancement

-This is the MATLAB code for DPFR model. main_dpfm.m is the main programme of the DPFR model, while the subfunctions are in 'func' folder.
+This is the MATLAB code for DPFR model.
+'main_dpfr.m' is the main programme of the DPFR model, while the subfunctions are in 'func' folder.
 Some clinical retinal images are provided in 'testing image' folder.

 In the 'simulation' folder, a Lena image (512*512) is regarded as the ground truth.
 The 'get_degrade_image.m' generates